RyanC-95/Reforged-Progression/README.md

 - The vanilla method of upgrading from Diamond to Netherite has been disabled.

-- Netherite gear must now be crafted like Diamond gear, but the tools requires Blaze Rods instead of sticks for tools.
+- Netherite gear must now be crafted like Diamond gear, but the tools requires Blaze Rods instead of sticks.

 - Use a smithing table to transfer enchantments: from Iron → Diamond, or Diamond → Netherite.
 A Netherite Upgrade is still required.